 18 questions that you can expect at your next interview

-It can be hard to prepare for an interview because you don't know what type of questions you will have to answer.
+After you successfully went through the introductory call, it is time to meet the hiring manager.
+It can be hard to prepare for such an interview because you don't know what type of technical questions you will have to answer.
 In this article, we'll go over some of the most common questions asked at technical interviews.
 You'll learn how to prepare for these so that you can answer them and impress any employer!

 1. What do you consider to be your major strengths?